 Tax and Tax Policy

 Research area: Tax and Tax Policy

 The research area ‘Tax and Tax Policy’ focuses on analyzing the decisions made by taxpayers, with particular consideration of measures for reducing tax avoidance and tax evasion.
 Another topic that is investigated is how those involved in tax administration can increase taxpayers’ willingness to co-operate.

 The research conducted in this area connects questions in microeconomics and macroeconomics with institutional approaches.
 In this area, the School places particular importance on empirical research based on microdata that is used to analyze quasi-experiments, field experiments and experimental research conducted in the laboratory.

 This interdisciplinary research area looks at topics in the field of insurance and risk in the areas of private insurance (insurance and risk management, insurance marketing, insurance law, private health insurance, asset management) and social security (unemployment insurance, statutory health insurance, pension insurance).
 These topics are often influenced by megatrends and are incredibly important for society.

 Interdisciplinary research areas

-The research area ‘Digitalization of the Economy’ focuses on describing, explaining, designing and evaluating fundamental changes and sustainable innovations in products, processes, services, business models and governance mechanisms based on digital technology.
+The research area ‘Digitalization and Innovation’ focuses on describing, explaining, designing and evaluating fundamental changes and sustainable innovations in products, processes, services, business models and governance mechanisms based on digital technology.
 Researchers use methods that are focused on design and, in addition to traditional research methods from behavioral science, place particular important on construction-oriented research approaches.
 For this reason, in addition to publishing research findings, systematically designing artefacts is an important part of the work carried out by researchers in this area.

 Research area: Energy Markets and Energy Systems Analysis